tooling for cnc machines CNC Tooling Guide: Choose Right, Machine Better

 Action Plan for Next Job:

-2. Select tool material and coating from the tables above.
+2. Select the tool material and coating from the tables above.

-3. Choose geometry based on operation (rough, finish, or both).
+3. Choose the tool geometry based on the operation: roughing, finishing, or both.

-5. Calculate starting speeds using SFM ranges provided.
+5. Calculate starting speeds and feeds from the recommended SFM range.

-6. Run a test part.
-Adjust feed up or RPM down based on wear pattern.
+6. Run one test part, then adjust feed or RPM based on the wear pattern.

-7. Document the working parameters for next time.
+7. Record the working parameters so you can reuse them next time.

-Correct tooling selection is a skill you build job by job.
-Use this guide on every setup.
-Within ten jobs, the process becomes automatic, and tooling failures become rare exceptions, not daily problems.
+Correct CNC tooling selection is a skill built job by job.
+Use this checklist on every setup.
+After ten jobs, the process becomes much more natural, and tooling failures become rare problems instead of daily interruptions.
+At YPMFG, stable cutting parameters are also documented to reduce repeated trial and error on similar parts.

 YPMFG